arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 The arango starter by default creates a cluster that uses no authentication.

-To create a cluster that uses authentication, create a file containing a random JWT secret (single line) and pass it through the `--auth.jwt-secret-path` option.
+To create a cluster that uses authentication, create a file containing a random JWT secret (single line) and pass it through the `--auth.jwt-secret` option.

 For example: